Strong Solutions and Quantization-Based Numerical Schemes for a Class of Non-Markovian Volatility Models: Functional Quantization via Lamperti Transform

 \subsection{Step 1: Functional Product Quantization of the Brownian Motion}

 The two main families of rate optimal quantizers of the Brownian motion are the product optimal quantizers and the true optimal quantizers: both of them are based on the Karhunen-Lo\`{e}ve expansion, which is explicit for the Brownian motion (as well as for other Gaussian processes like e.g. the Bronwian bridge or the O-U processes).
-The true optimal functional quantization, see \cite{LusPag2023}, performs slightly better than the (optimal) product functional quantizers, but up to a much more demanding computational effort, so that product functional quantization represents a good compromise in view of practical applications.
+The true optimal functional quantization, see \cite{LusPag2023}, adopts a genuinely global approach to the approximation of the underlying stochastic process and achieves slightly better performance than componentwise (optimal) product functional quantizers.
+However, this gain comes at the cost of a substantially higher computational burden, which may render the method less tractable in practice.
+As a result, product functional quantization--based on a component-by-component construction--provides an effective and well-balanced compromise between accuracy and computational feasibility for practical applications.
 We begin by performing a functional quantization for the Brownian motion $W$, which we identify with $\chi^{(N)}$, where $N$ denotes the number of trajectories.
 For an extensive treatment of the optimal quantization of Gaussian processes, including closed-form expressions for the representation of Brownian motion in terms of an explicit Karhunen-Lo\`{e}ve basis, we refer to the works of \cite{pagesprintem03}, \cite{pagesprintem05} and \cite{LusPag2023}.
 Notably, \cite{pagesprintem05} employ these expansions to price path-dependent derivatives based on assets following a stochastic Heston volatility model.

 \begin{Remark} The functional quantization projects the Brownian motion into a finite-dimensional space of functions for which the stochastic integral can be defined in the usual Lebesgue-Stieltjes sense, allowing for pathwise reasoning for each trajectory up to an arbitrary (fixed) time horizon $T$. \end{Remark}